PlaceholderAPI/PlaceholderAPI/docs/users/placeholder-list/minecraft.md

 description: Community-curated list of available PlaceholderExpansions and their placeholders.
 ---

-# Placeholder List
+# Minecraft

-This is a list of all available placeholders.
+This is a list of all available placeholders for the Minecraft Version of PlaceholderAPI.
+For the Hytale version, visit [this page](hytale.md).

 A download-command may be found in the infobox located below the title of the Expansion.
 Should `Built into Plugin` be displayed is the Expansion included in the Plugin it depends on.
 Should a URL be shown does it mean you have to download it manually and add it to the `expansions` folder yourself.